LIPS-scheme/lips/docs/docs/intro.md

 ### Node.js project

-Afeter you have installed LIPS you can create a new Node.js project and write LIPS Scheme code instead of JavaScript, using everything Node.js provides.
+After you have installed LIPS you can create a new Node.js project and write LIPS Scheme code instead of JavaScript, using everything Node.js provides.
 See documentation about [Integration with JavaScript](/docs/lips/intro#integration-with-javascript).